Fair Housing and Community Development Project

 The mission of the Fair Housing & Community Development Project (FHCD) is to fight discrimination in housing through enforcement of the Fair Housing Act and to promote greater opportunity for low-income people of color by utilizing a number of legal and community-based strategies.
 In addition to impact litigation, the FHCD team consults with local jurisdictions to evaluate and recommend fair housing strategies, provides legal support for housing justice organizations, and advocates for the promulgation and enforcement of Housing and Urban Development rules to ensure equitable access to crucial resources and meaningful housing choices for racial minorities.

-Cases & Matters
+Cases and Matters

 The Fair Housing & Community Development Project partners with law firms to provide a range of pro bono legal assistance.
 Click on the links below to learn more about the project’s legal services.